fac-15/SCHMIDT-Authentication-Project/README.md

 ## Day 2

 - Hannah and Sak working on getting the post request working so that we can add new users to our user table in our database.
+- Mike and Charmaine working on client-side authorisation and sign up/log in pages